amirulirfn1/Mahardika/apps/app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Security model for policies and PDFs

+- Policy records in `public.policies` are protected by row-level security: users can only read/insert/update rows for their own agency.
+Deletes are limited to `agency_owner` (and platform admins) within the same agency.
+- Policy PDFs live in a private bucket `policy-pdfs`.
+Access is enforced by RLS on `storage.objects` using the object `metadata.agency_id` and the caller's current agency.
+- The server sets `metadata.agency_id` automatically when uploading/replacing a policy PDF.
+Clients cannot override it.
+- Signed URLs are generated on demand and expire after 10 minutes.